Jhgomez/StudyNotes/Android/views.md

 | Unused Asset Cleanup	| 5-15% APK size reduction	| Android Lint |

 * Types of Drawables: there are several but in this case we want to mention "Nine-Patch"/"9-Patch" Images which are usually used for Stretchable Backgrounds

+* **9-Patch vs Vector**: In vector graphics all sides are scaled or stretched when we set it to any background whereas in 9-patch we can define which sides can scale or stretch so at runtime only those side scale which we set it to scale in 9-patch tool.

+* **Shader**: They are applied to a paint objcet.
+Implementations we can use are:
+    * **BitmapShader**: Used to draw a bitmap as a texture.
+It can repeat or stretch the bitmap across the drawing area.
+    * **RadialGradient**: Creates a gradient that transitions between colors along a straight line.
+    * **SweepGradient**: Produces a gradient that sweeps around a central point in a circular fashion.
+    * **ComposeShader**:  Combines two shaders using a blending mode.
+    * **RuntimeShader**:  Introduced in Android 13, this allows developers to define custom per-pixel effects using the Android Graphics Shading Language (AGSL).

+* **MaskFilter**: Base class for object that perform transformations on an alpha-channel mask before drawing it.
+A subclass of MaskFilter may be installed into a Paint.
+Blur and emboss are implemented as subclasses of MaskFilter.
+BlurMaskFilter only blurs the alpha mask of what you draw with a Paint in onDraw()—it creates a soft edge/“glow”.
+It does not Gaussian-blur arbitrary view content, and it doesn’t affect child views drawn by the framework.
+It also often requires software rendering (setLayerType(LAYER_TYPE_SOFTWARE, …)), so it’s the wrong tool for a container blur.